Azure/azure-osconfig/src/agents/gc/README.md

 Read about Azure Automanage Machine Configuration (formerly called Azure Policy Guest Configuration) at [learn.microsoft.com/machine-configuration](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/).

-## Regenerating the NRP code for a new MOF interface
+## Regenerating the NRP code for a changed resource class:

 To regenerate code, see [codegen.cmd](codegen.cmd).
 Warning: regenerating code will overwrite all customizations and additions specific to OSConfig.